"Take one sip and you're awake for six hours. Two sips, you're awake for 72 hours. Drink the cup, you never blink in life."

 Consuming too much caffeine will result in shaking, vomiting, and anxiety attacks.

-Additionally, the withdrawal effects of even relatively minor caffeine addiction include shaking, upset stomach, and insomnia.
+Additionally, the withdrawal effects of even relatively minor caffeine addiction include shaking, intense headaches, upset stomach, and insomnia.

 "Too much" may translate in any amount of coffee, if ingested with an empty stomach beforehand.
 There is a reason people drink their coffee after a meal.